amorales187/DH150-Assignment2-PilotUT/README.md

 ## Introduction
 I conducted a usability test of weather.gov with one plot tester.

-The main usabily issues from the
+**The main usability issues from the heuristic evaluation that needed to be addressed first:**
+* Consistency and standards
+* User control and freedom
+* Aesthetic and minimalist design